mrsmithgavin/testcafe-exploration/README.md

 ## Installation instructions
 - clone repository
-- install dependencies. $npm i
+- install dependencies. $npm install

 ## Run the tests:
 - For the CI run, ci-test is defined in the circleci config.
 On the command line $npm run ci-test